MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trim.md

 ### Verify user access to the document

-If you completed the steps but did not see the correct answer, verify your USER_OBJECT_ID is set correctly in Azure AI Search for that `role_library.pdf`.
+If you completed the steps but didn't see the correct answer, verify your USER_OBJECT_ID is set correctly in Azure AI Search for that `role_library.pdf`.

 1. Return to the chat app.
 You may need to sign in again.
 1. Enter the same query so that the `role_library` content is used in the Azure OpenAI answer: `What does a product manager do?`.
-1. View the result which now includes the appropriate answer from the role library document.
+1. View the result, which now includes the appropriate answer from the role library document.

     :::image type="content" source="./media/get-started-app-chat-document-security-trim/role-library-access-granted.png" alt-text="Screenshot of chat app in browser showing the answer is returned.":::